9. WHO IS A NICE PERSON?

 Even when what he has done is not brought to his attention, when he has done wrong, he does not walk around without a care in the world and as if he did nothing.
 What he has done, especially if it hurt other people, bothers him and he grieves about it, even if no one but God sees it.
 In short, he is sorry when he messes up and wants to badly set things right again, trying his best not to repeat his actions.

-In other words, a nice person desires to right all wrongs that he has caused or contributed to in some way, whether deliberately or inadvertently and cares about the pain that his actions have caused others.
 A person who is not nice is not interested in righting wrongs and does not care if his actions hurt others.
-Indeed, some people who are not nice are happy that their actions caused pain.
-That was often times, the intention and so they are satisfied and take pleasure (even if only expressed internally), that their actions resulted in that outcome.
+Indeed, some people who are not nice are happy that their actions caused pain, even if they pretend otherwise or don’t really care either way.
+Where pain brings them delight, that was often times, their intention and so they are satisfied and take pleasure (even if only expressed internally), that their actions resulted in that outcome.

 On the whole, a nice person is not perfect but he is noble in character.
 Integrity is one of his hallmarks.
 No matter the situation or who may or may not be watching, he aims to do what is right.
 He does not live a double life, showing one face to the public and another at home.
 People may not know everything about him, he may have problems and issues like everyone else and he may be private but what you see is generally what you get.
 He has the same character inside and outside the home, whether a crowd is watching or no one is watching.